AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_scratch.md

 # Starting Lua from scratch: using a custom boot script

-Every Stingray project has a single *boot script* -- a Lua file that the game engine loads into memory and runs immediately on startup.
+Every {{ProductName}} project has a single *boot script* -- a Lua file that the game engine loads into memory and runs immediately on startup.
 The role of the boot script is to provide definitions for a set of functions that the game engine will call at pre-determined points in its startup, update and shutdown processes.
 By implementing these functions in your own boot script (or in other script files that are loaded by your boot script) you can take control over the way the game engine loads and unloads packages and levels, renders game worlds, and responds to changing gameplay conditions and user interactions.

 ## Specifying the boot script